dlwsdqdws/My_GO_Cookbook/README.md

 }
 ```

-2. Can be used to beautify an if - else sequence
+2. Can be used to beautify an if - else sequence.
+Variable can be declared just behind switch.

 ```
-t := time.Now()
+switch t := time.Now() {
-switch {
 case t.Hour() < 12:
 	fmt.Println("morning")
 case t.Hour() < 18: